Venezuela votes in regional election under international eye

 Regardless of turnout, Sunday’s elections could mark the emergence of new opposition leaders, consolidate alliances and draw the lines to be followed by Maduro’s adversaries, who arrive at these elections decimated by internal fractures, often rooted in their frustration at not being able to knock from power the heirs of the late President Hugo Chávez.

-“What we are going to see is a fight for second place because second place will symbolically mean which opposition (the government believes) should be stopped more, that will have a weight,” said Félix Seijas, director of the statistical research firm Delphos.
+“What we are going to see is a fight for second place because second place will symbolically mean which opposition (the government believes) should be stopped more, that will have a weight,” Félix Seijas, director of the statistical research firm Delphos, said ahead of the election.
 He added that the results will show who ultimately “is the second force” of the country, and which segment of the opposition represents it.

-In a low-income neighborhood that has been a stronghold of support for the government, about a dozen people looked through lists of identity numbers pasted on a wall to figure out whether they were at the right voting center.
-There, Carmen Zambrano remarked on the few people waiting to vote.

-“I don’t see much harmony,” she said, attributing it to general discontent.
-Previously, Zambrano said, many more people would head to the polls.

 Maduro and First Lady Cilia Flores in televised messages after casting their ballots urged Venezuelans to go out to vote.

-“I know that from the vote of the people, decisions will emerge that guide us, that point us to the direction, the destiny of the country,” Maduro said.

-He added that the election “will strengthen political dialogue, it will strengthen democratic governance, it will strengthen the capacity to face problems, find solutions.”
+He said the election “will strengthen political dialogue, it will strengthen democratic governance, it will strengthen the capacity to face problems, find solutions.”
 But in the same remarks to reporters, he said the dialogue with the opposition cannot resume at the moment.

-The negotiations were suspended last month following the extradition to the U.S. of a key Maduro ally.

-“It was the government of the United States that stabbed in the back the dialogue between the Bolivarian government of Venezuela and the extremist Guaidosista opposition of Venezuela,” he said, referring to opposition leader Juan Guaidó.
+“It was the government of the United States that stabbed in the back the dialogue between the Bolivarian government of Venezuela and the extremist Guaidosista opposition of Venezuela,” he said, referring to Guaidó, whom the U.S. recognizes as the legitimate leader of the South American country.

-María Meneses stopped by the Caracas polling center where she has voted for the past 40 years.
-But the 84-year-old was told she had been assigned to a different center this time.

-“Please, I need to vote.
-I want to vote,” Meneses told the poll worker outside an elementary school in a neighborhood that has historically voted for the opposition.
+″They have to answer for that kidnapping and the moment we believe there are conditions we will announce it to the country,” Maduro said, referring to the detention and extradition of his ally Alex Saab, which he considers a kidnapping, arguing Saab was a diplomat on a humanitarian when he was stopped in Cape Verde.

+The U.S. has imposed economic sanctions on Venezuela’s government, Maduro and some of his allies, including Saab.
+The leadership change in the electoral council and the government’s participation in the dialogue in Mexico were seen as measures meant to seek improved relations with the Biden administration.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.